astronomer/docs/astro/configure-executors.md

 See [Manage task CPU and memory](#manage-task-cpu-and-memory) for an example `pod_override` configuration.

-### Configure limits and requests for worker Pod CPU and memory
+### Example Pod configuration: Configure limits and requests for worker Pod CPU and memory

 One of the most common use cases for customizing a Kubernetes worker Pod is to request a specific amount of resources for a task.
 When requesting resources, make sure that your requests don't exceed the available resources in your current [Pod worker node type](#change-the-pod-worker-node-type).